Quadriffis/immortal-millionaire/2 - increase muscle mass.md

 > Eating protein every 3 hours is only marginally better than only once or twice a day.

-If you want to be a full-time body builder, go ahead and eat meals every few others.
+If you want to be a full-time body builder, go ahead and eat meals every few hours.
 If you are a regular human gaining muscle, don't worry too much about meal timing.
 Rules of thumb:

 - Eating some protein after a workout is good, but not doing it is no issue
 - Eating protein every few hours only is marginally better for muscle growth